pesama/xml-parser/README.md

 XML Parser converts any XML formatted file into a set of Java Objects, with all attributes and relationships configured.

 ##How does it work?##
 The parser works in a pretty easy way.
-It all starts at an entry point
+It all starts at an entry point called *Lexical Analyzer*, and then declare the *Syntactical Analyzer*.

 ###Lexical Analyzer###